north-star-sharing/north-star-sharing.github.io/docs/index.md

 > TODO: 1 or more paragraphs summarizing your aims or motivations for selecting the given topic for
 > your app.
 That is, why did you choose to develop this particular app, and why is this (at least
 > potentially) a useful or interesting app?
+>
+The topic of this app was chosen, because the members of our team share a love of science, particularly the exploration of outer space.
+The

 After signing in, users will be able to take pictures of celestial objects and attach tags for easy categorization and searching.
 A user's own pictures will be displayed in a social media-style feed.